weakish/rcshell.vim/README.md

 ## Tips

-This is not related to syntax directly, but I think users who codes rc shell script in Vim may have interests.
+This is not related to the syntax directly, but I think users who code with the rc shell script in Vim may be interested:

 If you want to use `rc` as the embedded shell in vim, add the following lines to your .vimrc: